Biden says DOJ should prosecute those who defy January 6 committee subpoenas | NewsChannel 3-12

 The President’s comments, the strongest yet from Biden on possible repercussions for those who refuse to cooperate with the select committee’s requests, upended days of discipline from the White House, which has sought to distance itself from the House’s expected criminal contempt referral against Steve Bannon.

-White House press secretary Jen Psaki cited the department’s independence in making prosecutorial decisions when asked about it on Thursday, and last week, she declined to say whether the White House had discussed such enforcement with Attorney General Merrick Garland or anyone at the Department of Justice.
+White House press secretary Jen Psaki had cited the department’s independence in making prosecutorial decisions when asked about it on Thursday, and last week she had declined to say whether the White House had discussed such enforcement with Attorney General Merrick Garland or anyone at the Department of Justice.

 “That would be up to the Department of Justice, and it would be their purview to determine.
 They’re an independent agency,” she told reporters at a White House press briefing on October 8.
 “They’re independent.
 They would — they would determine any decision on criminal prosecutions.
 I’d point you to them and, of course, the committee.”